-- Various Faith-based Groups: Faith based volunteers provide religious services, religious based guidance, spiritual support, prayer and meditation, reading materials and individual counseling.
-Including Buddhist, Judaism, Muslim, Christian Science, Jehovah Witness, Mormon, Catholic, Protestant; provide Religious Guidance, Spiritual Support, Prayer and Meditation to inmates.
-Faith based programs are scheduled weekly in groups and or individually with Protestant Chaplain, Catholic Priest, Muslim Imam, Buddhist Priestess, Mormon Bishop, etc. DAJD supports the diverse faith practice needs of incarcerated adults, per Federal Government and WA.
+- Various Faith-based Groups: Faith-based volunteers provide religious services, religious-based guidance, spiritual support, prayer and meditation, reading materials and individual counseling.
+Includes Buddhism, Judaism, Islam, Christian Science, Jehovah's Witness, Mormon, Catholic, Protestant; provide Religious Guidance, Spiritual Support, Prayer and Meditation to inmates.
+Faith-based programs are scheduled weekly in groups and or individually with Protestant Chaplain, Catholic Priest, Muslim Imam, Buddhist Priestess, Mormon Bishop, etc. DAJD supports the diverse faith needs of incarcerated adults, per Federal Government and WA.
 State Department of Corrections Religious, Multi Faith and Secular Practice Guidelines, enforced within Jail Operations safety and security code of conduct mandates.
 Various religious texts, brochures and reading materials are distributed to inmates.

 - Yoga Behind Bars for Women: Movement, breathing and stretching are used to teach participants tools that can enhance their peace, tranquility and behavior.
 These group sessions work under the goal of improved stress management.

 - Veterans: Veterans who have become involved with the criminal legal system have the opportunity to engage in programming that addresses veteran-specific needs, including:

 - Civil Legal Aid Clinic: Legal aid that assists in resolving veteran needs such as discharge status upgrade, benefit adjustments, and VA needs.